 - Status = ‘Approved’

-GIS Specialists using NIS for incident mapping on incidents will likely use a GIS app for editing.
+NOTE: GIS Specialists using NIFS for incident mapping on incidents will likely use a GIS app for editing.
 Click here for a GISS workflow overview.
 Permissions to access this service will be managed by the EGP.
 The EGP access and training content reside here.
-If you/any of your teams wish to edit or contribute to the NIS directly using a GIS app, contact Skip Edel for an account and privileges (firstname.lastname@example.org).
+If you/any of your teams wish to edit or contribute to the NIFS directly using a GIS app, contact Skip Edel for an account and privileges (firstname.lastname@example.org).

-Edit using Intterra's Add/Edit Incidents and view only NIS
+Edit using Intterra's Add/Edit Incidents and view only NIFS

 - Users will: